Radix-Live/Guides/GatewayAPI/README.md

 For additional security, please make sure that none of the exposed ports are accessible from outside your intranet.

-This doc is based on Radix [Node](https://docs.radixdlt.com/main/node-and-gateway/node-introduction.html) and [Network Gateway](https://docs.radixdlt.com/main/node-and-gateway/network-gateway.html) setup guides.
+This doc is based on Radix [Node](https://docs.radixdlt.com/docs/node) and [Network Gateway](https://docs.radixdlt.com/docs/network-gateway) setup guides.

 ## Hardware requirements
 The setup requires maintaining two copies of the Radix Ledger (one for the Radix Node DB, and one in Postgres DB, used by the Data Aggregator and Gateway API itself), so the server needs to have 2 separate SSD/NVMe disks.
-At the moment of writing this, the Ledger size is ~80Gb (stored twice).
+At the moment of writing this, the Radix Node DB size is ~200Gb, Postgres DB is ~400Gb.

 Minimum - 3/6x 2.5GHz+ CPU, 16 Gb RAM
 Recommended - 4/8x 3.0GHz+ CPU, 32 Gb RAM